lizconway/angular-assessment/README.md

 Complete a ToDo
 ---------------
-Simply tick the checkbox, or swipe the todo item to mark a todo item as completed.
+Simply tick the checkbox to mark a todo item as completed.
 It will disappear from the todo list, and appear in the DueDo section.

 UnDo a ToDo
 -----------
-Simply tick the checkbox, or swipe an item in the DueDo section to undo the todo.
+Simply tick the checkbox in the DueDo section to undo the todo.
 It will disappear from the DueDo list, and appear in the ToDo section.

 Delete a ToDo